nanoix9/2019Papers/dw/ass2/projectReport.md

     but with `PIPELINED` we can simply "pipe" out each record immediately after it's retrieved without the needs for local collection.

-## SQL & Oracle Developer

-In this project a lot of SQL knowledge has been learned.
-Other than basic